 7. Look for Potential Problems

 This was an area that I largely let my husband take care of, and I was so thankful for his knowledge and expertise!

 Some of the things that he looked for were potential water issues/leaks, old electrical wiring, old heating/cooling systems and water heaters, the condition of the plumbing and roofing and whether the exterior walls seemed in good shape.
 There were several houses we looked at that he noticed major problems that would be too big of an issue for us to deal with and I know that it saved us a lot of headaches!

 If you aren’t blessed with a spouse that is savvy about these things and are like me and don’t know really what all to look for, it’s well worth spending the money on a home inspection before you finalize your offer on a home!

-Yes, it’s important to figure out your non-negotiables like I mentioned above.
-But you also need to be willing to rethink how those non-negotiables might look.
+As much as I’m a fan of figuring out your non-negotiables, I also think it’s wise to be willing to rethink how those non-negotiables might look.
 And you might need to give up some of the less important things that you had hoped to find too.

 For instance, I mentioned that having a kitchen with a good layout was a non-negotiable for me.
 However, that ended up looking a bit different than I had initially thought it would.

 The house that we bought had a tiny kitchen with very little counter space.
 The back door also enters directly into the kitchen, which I didn’t love.